jgraham0325/land-register-api-docs/docs/api-documentation/V1.11/index.md

 #### Reinstatements (Promoter)
 {: .govuk-heading-s}

-As shown in the sequencing section, once a work has been started by the promoter and an excavation was carried out, then a promoter can add reinstatements and sites.
-A promoter can continue to create and view these even after the work has been stopped and completed, as they made need to do this retrospectively.
+As shown in the sequencing section, once a work has been started by the promoter then a promoter can add reinstatements and sites.
+A promoter can continue to create and view these even after the work has been stopped and completed, as they may need to do this retrospectively.
 {: .govuk-body}

 In a similar vein to the relationship between a works and a permit, it's important to clarify the technical relationship between a site and a reinstatement.
 When creating a reinstatement for the first time, this will in effect create a site record.
 A site can have multiple reinstatement.
 You can create a site and a reinstatement at the same time, or you can create a reinstatement against an existing site.
 A site cannot exist without a reinstatement.
+All reinstatements belonging to a site will be of the same type e.g. excavation
 {: .govuk-body}

 A site is a representation of all the reinstatements carried out at a particular location but the most recently added reinstatement reflects the sites properties.